chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 ## Bundling up the Cookbook for OpsWorks

 Identify your artifact store.
-OpsWorks can work with either HTTP or S3.
+OpsWorks can work with either `HTTP` or `S3`.

 Using S3 is pretty simple.
 Create the bucket where you will store the cookbooks.
+Assign the correct permissions so that you can access this bucket.

 Once it's created you can then use the AWS S3 CLI to copy the cookbook up to S3.